Transfer Students

 Prior to arrival on campus or attending classes, undergraduate students are required to provide proof of immunity to measles.
 Find more details about immunizations here and submit your information via our Online Student Health Immunization Form.

-Step 1: Visit Canvas to complete your Complete Online Orientation Modules: Welcome to Seattle University Part 1.
+Step 1: Visit Canvas to complete your Complete Online Orientation Modules.

 Step 2: Complete this checklist item by checking the box confirming completion of your Orientation Modules and submission of your electronic signature at the end of the Modules.

 Voices for Change is an online program designed to promote a healthier and safer campus environment for everyone.
 Seattle University requires all incoming students to complete the program prior to attending classes.
 Module topics include inclusive community, sexual misconduct, bystander intervention, alcohol and other drugs, hazing, and bullying.
-You will receive an email from “Get Inclusive” on July 1, 2024, with instructions to access your learning modules.
+You will receive an email from “Get Inclusive” with instructions to access your learning modules.

 We will need your official transcripts on file as confirmation that you have completed previous coursework.
 You can submit your transcript by following the instructions when clicking on this High School Transcript item in your Admissions Portal.